catalog header

 2. Pre-Professional Programs

 Most health professions graduate programs do not require specific undergraduate majors.
 At Gonzaga, students are strongly encouraged to choose a major that they are genuinely interested in studying.
-This will increase the likelihood of academic success, which is often a big factor in graduate school admissions.
+This will increase the likelihood of academic success, a big factor in graduate school admissions.

 Health professions programs each determine their own admissions prerequisite coursework, but most require a strong foundation in the basic sciences along with coursework in the humanities, which can be found in the University Core Curriculum.
 In consultation with their academic advisors, students can expect to complete a basic science curriculum that includes Biology, Chemistry, Physics, and Math.
 Additional science courses may be necessary based on specific program requirements.